Author : Haya Assem

 What to Include in a Journal Entry?

-A journal entry requires a few elements to be included, these elements are:
+A journal entry requires a few elements to be included in order to reflect and recognize the transaction accurately.
+The elements of a journal entry are:

 Reference number: Unique identifier or reference no. to retrieve the entry when required.

-Date: The date where the transaction took place.
+Date: The date when the transaction took place.

 Description: A brief description of the transaction’s details.